kyjung2357/specular-differentiation/docs/api/ode.md

 ## Nonlinear solve controls

-The prescribed-scale method and `euler_scheme_5` solve their implicit update by fixed-point iteration, initialized with an Euler predictor.
+The prescribed-scale method, `euler_scheme_5`, and the frozen scale in third-order mode first try fixed-point iteration, initialized with an Euler predictor.
+If that iteration cycles or reaches its iteration limit, they search for a nearby sign-changing bracket and try bisection.
+A narrow bracket alone does not count as convergence: the returned point must satisfy the implicit update to the requested tolerance.
+A discontinuity with opposite residual signs can therefore still cause a failed solve.
 The automatic fourth-order and defect-minimization modes use a local coupled iteration when the scale depends on the trial right endpoint.
 These are local nonlinear
 solves: convergence is conditional and is not guaranteed for an arbitrary